Wednesday, August 7, 2024

 Judicial Supremacy v.
-Departmentalism
+Departmentalism (read for first week)

 This post from Prof. Steve Vladeck (Texas) discusses judicial supremacy and the language of Cooper v.
 Aaron. (please do not share the link outside class).
-He elaborates on stuff we touched on in class-the difference between the judgment in Brown (binding only on the parties and, something we did not mention, enforceable by contempt of court if ignored) and the opinion in Brown and how various officials react.

 Several points worth highlighting: